wp-insider/sell-digital-downloads/sell-digital-downloads/readme.txt

 For screenshots please visit the [WordPress Sell Digital Downloads](https://wp-ecommerce.net/wordpress-isell-easily-sell-digital-downloads-from-your-wordpress-site-1916) plugin page

 == Changelog ==

+= 2.2.7 =
+* Digital file uploader has been updated.
+* Thumbnail file uploader has been updated.

 = 2.2.6 =
 * Replaced deprecated <iframe> redirect with javascript redirect when user is downloading file.